alexvallcorba/Cool-and-Wonderful-Guide-to-the-World/README.md

 ## API and Data Sample

-This API a CORSE issue.
+This API had a CORSE issue.
 My Instructor helped me built on the back a local API.
 This is the API : https://api.yelp.com/v3/businesses/search?location=barcelona&term=tapas
 This is the one he built for me: https://api.yelp.com/v3/businesses/search?term=${term}&location=${location}
 ```